GuiGou12358/decentralized_oracles/vrf/phat/contracts/vrf_oracle/README.md

 # VrfOracle

 Implements a simple vrf with Ink!
 Offchain Rollup and phat_js.
-It supports teh generation of random value between min and max value and answering individual requests from the Ink! contract side.
+It supports the generation of random value between min and max value and answering individual requests from the Ink! contract side.